alexkasema/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that displays content of two files
 ## 4-lastlines (tail file)
 A script that displays last 10 lines of a file
+## 5-firstlines (head file)
+A script that display the first 10 lines in a file